gerelef/dotfiles/man/man1/fftrim-mp4.md

 2 on `Not enough or too many arguments`

 ## SYNTAX
-Both start & end must be in seconds.
+Both start & end must be in Minutes:Seconds format.
 `fftrim-mp4 <path/to/file> <start> <end>`

 ## AUTHOR